-- 1. Enact a switch from Citizenship Based Taxation to Residency BasedTaxation. - 2.
-Pass the HR 2136, the "Overseas Financial Access Act" to eliminate the foreign financial accounts of Americans living abroad from reporting under Foreign Account Tax Compliance Act (FATCA). - 3.
-Pass the HR 1205, the "Social Security Fairness Act" to repeal the Windfall Elimination Provision that prevents Americans abroad with pensions in their countries of residence from claiming the full amount of Social Security payments owed to them. - 4.
+- Enact a switch from Citizenship Based Taxation to Residency Based Taxation. - 2.
+Pass the "Overseas Financial Access Act" to eliminate the foreign financial accounts of Americans living abroad from reporting under Foreign Account Tax Compliance Act (FATCA). - 3.
+Pass the HR 141, the "Social Security Fairness Act" to repeal the Windfall Elimination Provision that prevents Americans abroad with pensions in their countries of residence from claiming the full amount of Social Security payments owed to them. - 4.
 Enact a remedy for American business owners abroad existentially harmed by the "transition taxes" built into the 2017 Tax Act. - 5.
 Provide an efficient mechanism for "Accidental Americans" to renounce their unwanted U.S. citizenship.